elijahbade/elijahbade/README.md

 💡 Here’s a little about me:

-🔭 Currently working with: Languages: JavaScript, Python & PHP | Frameworks & Libraries: React, Node.js, Express, MongoDB 🌱 Currently learning: Cloud DevOps, with a focus on AWS and CI/CD pipelines 👯 Getting better at: Building scalable systems!
+🔭 Currently working with: Languages: JavaScript (TypeScript), Python & PHP | Frameworks & Libraries: React, Node.js, Express, MongoDB
+🌱 Currently learning: Cloud DevOps, with a focus on AWS and CI/CD pipelines 👯 Getting better at: Building scalable systems!